oscar-lima/pybullet_ros/README.md

 ```~fixed_base``` - If true, the first link of the robot will be fixed to the center of the world, useful for non movable robots default: False

-NOTE: max_effort_vel_mode parameter is ignored when position or effort commands are given.
+NOTE: max_effort parameter is ignored when effort commands are given.

 Experimental (does not work at the moment) :